Food Security and Gender

 For more information on the application procedure mail to firstname.lastname@example.org

-A Bachelor's degree or equivalent qualification in life sciences or related fields is mandatory; together with two years of relevant work experience in middle or higher management positions.
+A Bachelor's degree in life sciences or related fields is mandatory; together with two years of relevant work experience in middle or higher management positions.

 In case you have less than two years of experience, your request for enrolment will be discussed by the Student Service Centre.